PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 	tempgrp.createDimension('z', len(z))
 	tempgrp.createDimension('time', None)

 The first and second arguments of the `createDimension` method are the dimension's name and length, respectively.
 In the last line, I added created time a dimension.
 This gives me the option of constructing a four dimensional array with time as the extra dimension.
-By using `None` in the second argument, I have made `time` an *unlimited* dimension.
+By using `None` as the second argument, I have made `time` an *unlimited* dimension.
 An unlimited dimension is one that can grow indefinitely; the other dimensions, with their specified lengths, are locked into their current size.
-The netCDF-4 format permits multiple unlimited dimensions, but older versions allow only one.
+The netCDF4 format permits multiple unlimited dimensions, but older formats allow only one.

 #### Building variables
 This step essentially pre-allocates NetCDF **variables** for data storage.
 NetCDF variables are very similar to numpy arrays.
 To construct them, you use the `createVariable` method: